knightazura/ghost-sdk/Code-standards.md

 * Max line length 120
 * Use unix line endings
 * Document as you go - we have groc although are not actively using it yet.
 Comments should be used to provide clarity.
-* Write tests, unit tests are written in Mocha using spec style, functional tests use Casper.js
+* Write tests - unit tests are written in Mocha using spec style, functional tests use Casper.js

 ##Guidance